 List of board members with affiliations

-Copy of IRS determination letter indicating organization’s 501(c)(3) tax-exempt status
+Copy of IRS determination letter indicating your organization’s 501(c)(3) tax-exempt status

 The organization’s current fiscal year budget, including expenses and revenues